csijh/java-depend/README.md

 # java-depend
-Find dependencies between Java classes.
+Find dependencies between Java classes in a package.

 This is a small one-piece program for Java developers to find dependencies and dependency cycles between their own classes.